samjones00/docs/docs/ormlite/type-converters.md

 ## Encapsulated, reusable, customizable and debuggable

-Converters allows for great re-use as common functionality to support each type is maintained in the common [ServiceStack.OrmLite/Converters](https://github.com/ServiceStack/ServiceStack.OrmLite/tree/master/src/ServiceStack.OrmLite/Converters) whilst any RDBMS-specific functionality can inherit the common converters and provide any specialization required to support that type.
+Converters allow for great re-use as common functionality to support each type is maintained in the common [ServiceStack.OrmLite/Converters](https://github.com/ServiceStack/ServiceStack.OrmLite/tree/master/src/ServiceStack.OrmLite/Converters) whilst any RDBMS-specific functionality can inherit the common converters and provide any specialization required to support that type.
 E.g. SQL Server specific converters are maintained in